@tdeekens avatar

 Technology stacks

-• Kubernetes, Prometheus, Kibana and Grafana: (Operations)
+• Kubernetes, Prometheus, LogScale, Vault, Kibana and Grafana: (Operations)

 • MySQL, SQLite, PostgreSQL, MongoDB, Solr and Redis (Databases)